-Special production requirements are automatically identified and additional spot colors are generated, e.g. for thin elements, lines and texts.
+Special production requirements are automatically identified by the screen printing workflow software.
+For example, additional special colors are generated for thin elements, lines and texts.

 Thanks to a highly automated nesting solution, motifs in screen transfer printing are combined into collective forms across jobs.
 The result: material is saved and production costs are significantly reduced.